Akash-Ghode/JS-mini-Project-Maze-Generator-/README.md

             <li>Invoke the routine recursively for a chosen cell which is invoked once for any initial cell in the area.</li>
       </ol>
     </ol>
-  <li>The default  Maze Size is 500  Square with maze rows/columns equal to 20.</li>
+  <li>The default  Maze Size is 500, shape Square with maze rows/columns equal to 20.</li>
   <li>The Maximum allowed Maze size is set to 600  with rows/columns as 50.</li>
   <li>This project helps in learning/practicing the Data Structures like Stacks, Array Matrix and algorithms like Backtracking and Recursion.</li>
   <li>The HTML <canvas> element was used to draw graphics on a web page.</li>